grapefruit-games/grapefruit-games.github.io/sportslike/index.markdown

 ## THE SPORTS GAME -can't- think about sports.

 THE SPORTS GAME IS TOO BUSY.
-After all, every Sports Game has to have franchise-career modes, motion captured stadiums, sweaty grass physics, and the latest microtransactions.
+Everyone expects it to to have franchise-career modes, motion captured stadiums, sweaty grass physics, and the latest microtransactions.
 It's a lot.

 The Sports Game is too busy becoming a sport, so it doesn't have time to think about the people in sports: